 When it came to traditional property managers, the belief of "what you pay for is what you get" was usually true.
 These days, not so much!

 This is where the new model property managers come into the picture.
 By changing up the recipe and doing property management in a different way, some property managers are able to offer a low price without sacrificing on service.

 We believe we've found such a model at :Different.
 For example, we use technology to automate a lot of manual, repetitive tasks, and we use a team-based approach to property management.
-A team of experts powered by smart tech lets us offer our investment property owners a full-service package for a flat $100 a month in property management fees.
+A team of experts powered by smart tech lets us offer our investment property owners a full-service package for a flat $30 a week (plus GST) in property management fees.

 "One single property manager is the best experience for me and my tenants."

 This myth comes from a long-lasting pain point for investment property owners.
 When it takes days to get a reply, and you still haven't heard back about that broken pipe you said needed to get fixed, you're not having a good time.

 After these experiences, the only thing property owners want to know is that their property manager will be easy to reach, and give their property their full attention.